tasmota/docs/docs/Rules.md

 ### Use long press action on a switch

-> [!NOTE]
-> This example is for GPIOs defined as switches not buttons
+!!! note "This example is for GPIOs defined as switches not buttons"

 Activate long press action with `Switchmode 5` and shorten long press time to 2 seconds (`Setoption32 20`).